erikunevik/datamodeling_erik_unevik_de24/yh_labb/files/objective0.md

 Student - Student Info
 - Each student has an individual record in student info, and each Student Info record is linked to one indivudal Student.

-Vocational Provider - School
+Vocational Provider Location - School
-- A Vocational Provider may work at many schools , but each School is linked to one Vocational Provider.
+- A Vocational Provider Location record may be linked to many schools , but each School is linked to one Vocational Provider Location record.

+Vocational Provider - Vocational Provider Location
+- A Vocational Provider may be linked to one record in Vocational Provider Location , and each Vocational Provider record linked to one Vocational Provider .

 Vocational Provider - Staff Info
 - Each Vocational Provider has one individual record in Staff Info, and each Staff Info record is linked to one Vocational Provider.